babar-raza/package-descriptions/apose.com/nuget/aspose-for-cpp/Aspose.BarCode.md

 ```

 ## Hide Barcode Label Text using C++
 Aspose.BarCode for C++ allows you to customize various properties of barcodes, such as, borders, color, type, bar height as well as barcode text.
-Following example shows, how simple it is to hide the barcode text using C++.
+Following example shows, how simple it is to hide the barcode text using C++:

 ```c++
 System::String codeText = System::String(u"The quick brown fox jumps over the lazy dog\n") + u"The quick brown fox jumps over the lazy dog\n";